kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 - **Notes**: Any notes you want to record about the beacon.

 ### Creating from a QR code
 Beacons can be shared as a QR code by clicking the menu button on the beacon row you want to share, then selecting 'Share...'.
-You can then share the QR code with Trail Sense to create a beacon from it.
+You can then share the QR code with Ocean Sense to create a beacon from it.

 1. Tap the '+' button in the bottom-right corner of the screen.
 2. Click 'QR code'.